Getting help for students with additional learning needs from the Specialist Teacher Outreach Service

 The Ministry of Education supports the Outreach Service provider with funding for administration and travel.

 When a local school has a specialist teacher, the provider school draws up an agreement with the local school.
 This explains the roles and responsibilities of each school.
 The specialist teacher also uses a practice framework to guide them.

 The teachers work with students and also support the class teacher, the local school support staff and the student’s family or whānau.

 They may do a range of activities, such as:

 - teaching students in class or in small groups

 - assessing a student’s learning needs

-- putting together programmes for a student
+- putting together programmes for a student within the classroom curriculum

 - monitoring the student’s progress and planning their next steps